czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 Another option is to use Google books or go to a library and get a hard copy of the book.
 I love books as the information is accurate and there is a wealth of information.

-I like getting a few different books and pulling up the most interesting information as-well-as using my own knowledge to recreate a new piece.
+I like getting different books and pulling up the most interesting information as-well-as using my own knowledge to recreate a new piece.

 ## **8. Social media**